saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-project.md

 15. Add prettier with "`addprettier`"

-16. Add all files in your local repository with "`git add .`" to stage them for the initial commit.
+16. Add all files in your local repository with "`git add .`" to stage them for the initial commit

 17. Use "`git commit -m "Initial Commit`" to commit the staged files